isotopp/isotopp.github.io/content/posts/2020-03-06-sonos-recycled-their-recycle-mode.md

 ## What is Sonos focus?

 Meanwhile, while Sonos is trying to play in the Home Voice Gadget market, their Sound Experience is increasingly looking long in the tooth.
 I mean, the actual sound the things make is pretty nice, but getting signals into Sonos Systems is somewhat ugly.
-I now have a Bluetooth Speaker (Non-Sonos) attached to my Windows Steam Machine, because I can't Wifi my "Elite: Dangerous" to my Sonos easily.
+I now have a Bluetooth Speaker (Non-Sonos) attached to my Windows Steam Machine, because I can't Wi-Fi my "Elite: Dangerous" to my Sonos easily.
 How about the Desktop App being a Sound Source for the Speakers?
 Right, can't do that unless the source is a Mac and the target is… the only IKEA speaker in my home.
 That's pretty lame.

 ![](/uploads/2020/03/sonos-airplay.png)